rorydb/csv-to-json-webapp/README.md

 # csv-to-json-webapp
-Node web application which will take a CSV from text, a url, or a file and display the corresponding JSON.
+NodeJS web application which will take a CSV from text, a url, or a file and display the corresponding JSON.

+## Installation
+`npm install` to install dependencies.

+`npm start` to start the server locally